 In a nutshell, a VPN is a crucial tool in an age of eroding privacy.
 And for maximum security and privacy, you should always use a safe and reliable VPN on your Android device.

-How to setup an Android VPN
+How to set up your Android VPN

 There are three major approaches to setting up an Android VPN.
 They are: